kenilpatepy/Material-You-Apps/README.md

 ## 🌩️ Weather

 #### `☕` `🥤` [Nothing Weather](https://t.me/waifupx_official/205)
 > A Port of the Nothing Weather app, from the nothing phone!
-Modded to have material you! (its a telegram link, so you have to install telegram first)
+Modded to have material you!

 #### `☕` [Weatherian](https://play.google.com/store/apps/details?id=com.weatherian)<sup>`Requested and created by moneytoo :)`</sup>
 > really cool weather app, with a material you design!

 #### [Textual Weather](https://play.google.com/store/apps/details?id=app.wakirox.rainy)
-> A weather app that uses **a lot** of text, might not be for everybody.. but hey i like it!
+> A weather app that uses **a lot** of text, might not be for everybody.. but hey, i like it!

 #### [WeatherWise](https://github.com/MGAndroidProjects/WeatherWise-Releases)
 > nice looking weather app i guess